Orgasm: Nipple stimulation

-Medical aspects

-Physiological responses
+Physiological aspects

 Masters and Johnson were some of the first researchers to study the sexual response cycle in the early 1960s, based on the observation of 382 women and 312 men.
 They describe a cycle that begins with excitement as blood rushes into the genitals, then reaches a plateau during which they are fully aroused, which leads to orgasm, and finally resolution, in which the blood leaves the genitals.

 In the 1970s, Kaplan added the category of desire to the cycle, which she argues precedes sexual excitation.
 She states that emotions of anxiety, defensiveness, and the failure of communication can interfere with desire and orgasm.
 In the late 1980s and after, Rosemary Basson proposed a more cyclical alternative to what had largely been viewed as a linear progression.
 In her model, desire feeds arousal and orgasm and is in turn fueled by the rest of the orgasmic cycle.
 Rather than orgasm being the peak of the sexual experience, she suggests that it is just one point in the circle and that people could feel sexually satisfied at any stage, reducing the focus on climax as an end goal of all sexual activity.

 Females

 A woman's orgasm may, in some cases, last a little longer than a man's.
 Women's orgasms have been estimated to last on average approximately 20 seconds and to consist of a series of muscular contractions in the pelvic area that includes the vagina, the uterus, and the anus.
 For some women, on some occasions, these contractions begin soon after the woman reports that the orgasm has started and continue at intervals of about one second with initially increasing and then reducing intensity.
 In some instances, the series of regular contractions is followed by a few additional contractions or shudders at irregular intervals.
 In other cases, the woman reports having an orgasm, but no pelvic contractions are measured at all.

 Women's orgasms are preceded by the erection of the clitoris and moistening of the opening of the vagina.
 Some women exhibit a sex flush, a reddening of the skin over much of the body due to increased blood flow to the skin.
 As a woman nears orgasm, the clitoral glans retracts under the clitoral hood, and the labia minora (inner lips) become darker.
 As orgasm becomes imminent, the outer third of the vagina tightens and narrows, while overall the vagina lengthens and dilates and also becomes congested from engorged soft tissue.
 Elsewhere in the body, myofibroblasts of the nipple-areolar complex contract, causing erection of the nipples and contraction of the areolar diameter, reaching their maximum at the start of orgasm.
 A woman experiences full orgasm when her uterus, vagina, anus, and pelvic muscles undergo a series of rhythmic contractions.
 Most women find these contractions very pleasurable.